Conducting an International Job Search

 - Know how the job search differs abroad.
 Job search etiquette and the format of a resume, a CV, or an interview differ depending on the country and region.
 See GoinGlobal and Quintessential Careers Global Career Resources for helpful examples and articles on these topics.

-- Be aware of the following: Review Department of State Travel Information, locate the nearest U.S. Embassy, and research health risks for the geographic region through the Centers for Disease Control and Prevention.
+- Be aware of the following: Review Department of State Travel Information and their Travel Advisories, locate the nearest U.S. Embassy, and research health risks for the geographic region through the Centers for Disease Control and Prevention.

 - Gain experience before you graduate to boost your competitiveness as an applicant for international opportunities.

 - Work abroad immediately short-term to uncover opportunities in-country and potentially transition to work more related to your field.

 - Work, intern, or volunteer abroad for a finite period of time through a placement program.
 If you are accepted into the program, there are often benefits in addition to the direct placement, such as training and ongoing support.
 Be sure to evaluate any placement program for legitimacy and transparency.

 - Work abroad long-term in a country if you can secure the necessary visa.
 This can be very challenging, and it is country and occupation specific.

 - Use GoinGlobal’s Country Career Guides, which include a Work Permits and Visas section, in addition to many helpful resources on finding a job, country-specific job search materials, networking sites, and cultural and financial considerations.

 - If work permit and visa information is not available for your country of choice in GoinGlobal, or in addition to GoinGlobal, consult Electronic Embassy and Overseas Jobs.

 - Work for a U.S. or foreign company in the U.S. and eventually work for them abroad.